stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 ### Automatic Setup

-(CRFM folks: also see below)
+You can use `infra/spin-up-vm.sh` to create a TPU VM instance.
+In addition to creating the instance, it will set up the venv on each worker, and it will clone the repo to `~/levanter/`.

-You can use `infra/spin-up-tpu-vm.sh` to create a TPU VM instance:
+**For Public Users**:

 ```bash
 bash infra/spin-up-tpu-vm.sh <name> -z <zone> -t <type> [--preemptible]
 ```